logos-maker/ikiGUI/README.md

 Example code for using it making audio plugins can be found here... https://github.com/logos-maker/RST

 ## ikiGUI Graphics/GUI lib in C
 It's a cross platform, graphics library for tiled graphics with alpha channel and animations, that uses almost no code at all.
+It can be used for audio plugins (it doesn't use static or global variables that will mess up your programs).

+Include ikigui.h to your project for usage.
+Easy to test out by making standalone applications...
+#define IKIGUI_STANDALONE before #include 'ikigui.h'

 You can place graphic elements one by one or use character/tile maps (an old concept widely used in the 80's and in 2D computer games).
 Tile maps it's a simple way to make columns and rows of knobs for example and animate them.